-ESR has confirmed that a novel coronavirus (nCoV) diagnostic test is now available in New Zealand and testing can begin from today.
+ESR has confirmed that a COVID-19 (novel coronavirus) diagnostic test is now available in New Zealand and testing can begin from today.

 The diagnostic testing service will accept respiratory samples from all suspected cases that meet the most recent Ministry of Health case definition and other cases where a precautionary approach is appropriate.